UNDERSTANDING THE DIFFERENCE BETWEEN ACNE AND PIMPLES

 People who have oily, acne-prone skin know how challenging it can be to keep your skin looking healthy and clear.
 Although oily skin is more susceptible to acne and pimples, other skin types can also experience breakouts, making it a widespread skin concern that affects many.

 Even though acne and pimples are sometimes used interchangeably, what makes them different from each other?
 Are they discrete skin issues with different causes and treatments, or are they the exact same thing?
+Let's explore with a focus on Nivea skincare.

 If all these acne vs. pimples questions are keeping you up at night, you’re in the right place.
 Let us help you understand the difference between acne and pimples and how you can fight them.